Arthur J. Ornitz

+Arthur Jacob Ornitz, ASC (November 28, 1916 – July 10, 1985) was an American cinematographer and filmmaker, known best for his work on New York-based productions.
+He worked with such directors as William Friedkin, Sidney Lumet, John Cassavetes, Paul Mazursky, and Shirley Clarke.

-Early life
+Early life and education

-Ornitz was born in New York City, the son of Sadie (née Lesser) and screenwriter Samuel Ornitz, the Hollywood Ten blacklistee.
+Ornitz was born in New York City, the son of Sadie (née Lesser) and screenwriter Samuel Ornitz, a Hollywood Ten blacklistee.
 He had a brother, Don, who was a photographer.
 Ornitz studied film at the University of California, Los Angeles.

 Career

 Ornitz made his directing debut with short film Wanted – A Master (1936), which was nominated for the Academy Award for Best Short Subject (One-Reel).
+He was a documentary cameraman for Joris Ivens and Floyd Crosby during the latter part of the decade.
+During World War II, he served in the US Army Signal Corps, under a unit commanded by Frank Capra.

+During the 1950s, Ornitz lived in Denmark and worked with Danish filmmaker couple Astrid and Bjarne Henning-Jensen.
+His first American feature film was The Goddess (1958), directed by John Cromwell.
+During the decade, he also shot and directed various commercials.

-Among other films, he shot films such as The Connection (1961), A Thousand Clowns (1965), Charly (1968), The Boys in the Band (1970), The Anderson Tapes, Minnie and Moskowitz (both 1971), Serpico (1973), Death Wish (1974), Next Stop, Greenwich Village (1976), An Unmarried Woman (1978), and Hanky Panky (1982).
+Among other films, he shot The Connection (1961), A Thousand Clowns (1965), Charly (1968), The Boys in the Band (1970), The Anderson Tapes, Minnie and Moskowitz (both 1971), Serpico (1973), Death Wish (1974), Next Stop, Greenwich Village (1976), An Unmarried Woman (1978), and Hanky Panky (1982).

+Victor J. Kemper cited him as a mentor.

 Death

-Ornitz died of cancer at his home in Manhattan, New York, on July 10, 1985.
+Ornitz died of cancer at his home in Manhattan on July 10, 1985.
 He was survived by his mother, his wife and a son.
 Ornitz's son, Kim H. Ornitz, is a sound mixer.